zychen-ustc/zychen-ustc.github.io/index.md

 # Misc.
-I am a huge fan of Overwatch and I am a Track One Trick (๑•̀ㅂ•́)و✧
+I am a huge fan of Overwatch and I am a Tracer One Trick (๑•̀ㅂ•́)و✧